RemoQuality/timecamp-v2.1-desktop-app/README.md

 git clone git@github.com:timecamp/timecamp-desktop.git
 ```

+#### Updating enviroment info
+To compile our code you need to make a `CMakeProjectConfig.cmake` file.
+Copy and rename `CMakeProjectConfig.cmake.example` and modify the path to Path to Qt precompiled libs.
+You can also add path to Qt to the `PATH` enviroment variable - it will help with packaging installer and signing the binaries.

 *(Optional)* Generate project files for your IDE, eg. XCode on Mac, in a subdirectory:
 ```
 mkdir cmake-build-xcode